Roles

 Click and apply the changes.

-Finally, you can specify in the Team to which the pickup role belongs, that the pickup group should be used as the control option.
+Finally, you can specify in the Team to which the pickup permission belongs, that the pickup group should be used as the control option.

 Penetrate Call Forwards

-If user ‘A’, despite a call forwarding being activated wishes to directly reach internal user ‘B’ without the call forwarding coming into affect, a role with the role type redirect.choice is required.
-Each user with this role breaks through (penetrates) the call forwarding rule and will be put directly through to the selected extension.
+If user ‘A’, despite a call forwarding being activated wishes to directly reach internal user ‘B’ without the call forwarding coming into affect, a permission with the role type redirect.choice is required.
+Each user with this permission breaks through (penetrates) the call forwarding rule and will be put directly through to the selected extension.

 Example:

-Under > > add a new role with the title “Boss Redirect”.
+Under > > add a new permission with the title “Boss Redirect”.

 Under the tab, add the role type redirect.choice to the role.